Key Arizona Medical Marijuana Laws for Patients

 Child Custody and Visitation

 Parents may not be denied child custody or visitation rights on the basis of their medical marijuana patient status.
-Likewise, medical marijuana patients may not have their children removed on the basis of their medical marijuana use.
+Likewise, medical marijuana patients can’t have their children removed on the basis of their medical marijuana use.

 Exception: Eligibility for Foster Care

-While medical marijuana patients won't have their children removed, the Arizona Department of Child Services decided in 2017 that medical marijuana patients would not be eligible to become foster parents.
+The Arizona Department of Child Services decided in 2017 that medical marijuana patients aren’t eligible to become foster parents.
+However, being a medical marijuana patient won’t lead to biological children being removed.

 Out-of-State Medical Marijuana Cards